 If you do feel threatened, it’s worth looking for help.
 Tourism police are found sitting in clearly marked booths in the main railway stations, especially in big tourist centres, where they will also have a booth in the main bus station.
 In addition, they may have a marked booth outside major tourist sites.

 Losing your passport is a real hassle, but does not necessarily mean the end of your trip.
 First, report the loss immediately to the police, who will issue you with the all-important “complaint form” that you need to be able to travel around and check into hotels, as well as claim back any expenses incurred in replacing your passport from your insurer.
-A complaint form, however, will not allow you to change money or travellers’ cheques.
-If you’ve run out of cash, your best bet is to ask your hotel manager to help you out (staff will have seen your passport when you checked in, and the number will be in the register).
 The next thing to do is telephone your nearest embassy or consulate in India.
 Normally, passports have to be applied for and collected in person, but if you are stranded, it is usually possible to arrange to receive the necessary forms in the post.
 However, you still have to go to the embassy or consulate to pick up your new passport.
 Emergency passports are the cheapest form of replacement, but are normally only valid for the few days of your return flight.
-If you’re not sure when you’re leaving India, you’ll have to obtain a more costly full passport; these can only be issued by high commissions, embassies and larger consulates in Delhi or Mumbai, although they can be arranged through consulates in Chennai, Kolkata or Panjim (Goa).
+If you’re not sure when you’re leaving India, you’ll have to obtain a more costly full passport; these can only be issued by high commissions, embassies and larger consulates, although they can be arranged through consulates in Chennai, Kolkata, Mumbai or Panjim (Goa), and in the case of the UK, Bengaluru, Hyderabad and Ahmedabad.

 Duty free allowance